BhavyaVadavalli/BhavyaVadavalli/README.md

 - 👋 Hi, I’m Bhavya .
-- 👀 I’m interested in designing and Developing
+- 👀 I’m interested in Developing
 - 🌱 I’m currently learning Frontend skills

 <!---
 BhavyaVadavalli/BhavyaVadavalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.